-All accommodations are specific to each individual student.
+Accommodations are specific to each individual student.
 They will be provided and implemented by our school personnel to the best of our ability.

 If you have any questions, please reach out to us via phone or email.
-We’d love to meet with you and your student.

-Process for Requesting Accommodations:
+Process for requesting accommodations:

 - Parent provides copies of all psycho-educational evaluations and other documentation indicating a diagnosis of disability that affects a student’s progress in the educational setting.